rewindio/aws-connect/README.md

   -x   override Name tag and connect direct to given instance ID -s   Pick a specific instance ID
   -h   Display this help
-  -d   Specify the name of the ssm document to run
+  -d   Specify the name of the ssm document to run.
+Only needed if running ssm document action.
-  -c   Values for the ssm document parameters
-  -g   The location in ssm of the github token to use -v   Display version
+  -c   Values for the ssm document arguements (Optional) -g   The location in aws ssm parameter store of the github token to use (Optional) -v   Display version
   ```